IATI/iati-registry-localdev/README.md

 where $t$ is the time at any point after organisation creation and $\tau$ is the timescale over which the organisation grows, a larger number means the organisation grows more slowly.
 The growth timescale is drawn from a uniform distribution with minimum and maximum values set by the `orgs.growth_timescale_min` and `orgs.growth_timescale_max` parameters.
 The maximum final size of an organisation, $N_\mathrm{max}$, is determined by a weighted distribution controlled by `orgs.by_final_size.sizes` and `orgs.by_final_size.weights`.
 The organisation creation date, $t_{0,\mathrm{org}}$ is drawn from a uniform distribution between user-selectable start and end dates.

+Some organisations may be multilaterals with no clearly defined country, but who are based in a region.
+The chance of this is controlled with `orgs.multilateral_chance`.
+This is treated very simply at this point.
+Multilateral regions are set to `489` and the locale set to `es_CO` to generate names, phone numbers etc. that are appropriate for the South American region (rather than simply setting to `en_GB` or similar).
+This is done to test this behaviour but without going into any modelling and randomisation for regions and the countries that are grouped into these regions.
+This is left for future work and could be achieved by using the [codelists held by the OECD](https://www.oecd.org/en/data/insights/data-explainers/2024/10/resources-for-reporting-development-finance-statistics.html) and refactoring how locales are generated for people to make them different than their organisation.

 **Note** that it is possible for an organisation with $N_\mathrm{people}=11$ to be created a day before the end date of the model and so all the people in the organisation will all be added in the last day of the model.

 Other random data, such as addresses, email addresses, phone numbers, text strings, organisation names, names of people and son on, is generated using [Faker](https://faker.readthedocs.io/en/master/.